 A British dog type used in larger kitchens to run in a wheel that turned a rotisserie; these short-legged dogs were known from the Middle Ages, they likely became extinct in the 19th century.

-A British breed of gundog from the Anglo-Scottish border region; it was used by wildfowlers and is considered to be a progenitor of the Golden Retriever.
+A British breed of gundog from the Anglo-Scottish border region, it was used by wildfowlers and is considered to be a progenitor of the Golden Retriever.
 The Tweed Water Spaniel, or Tweed Spaniel, is a breed of dog extinct since the 19th century.
 It is best known for being involved in the early development of the modern Curly Coated Retriever and Golden Retriever breeds of dogs.

 A British breed of herding dog from Wales.
 The Welsh Hillman was an ancient landrace or type of herding dog in Wales, used for herding and droving.
 The variety was thought to have become extinct around 1990.
 The Welsh Hillman was thought to have been descended from ancient Welsh herding dogs.